What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 During the Edo period, the custom of displaying Hina dolls and celebrating became established.

-Gradually, gorgeous doll decorations became more popular,
+Gradually, gorgeous doll decorations became popular,

 It became common for ordinary households to display Hina dolls as well.

-Modern design dolls are becoming more and more popular.
+Modern design Hina dolls are gaining popularity.

-Despite these changes, the basic spirit of Hinamatsuri remains
+Even amid these changes, the basic spirit of Hinamatsuri remains

-The wish to "pray for the growth and happiness of girls" has remained unchanged from the past to the present.
+The wish to "pray for the growth and happiness of girls"

 2. Why did Hinamatsuri become a girls' day?